 How Is Nylon Manufactured?

 Nylon fibers are then stretched to increase their strength and elasticity.
 Nylon is then wound onto another spool in a "drawing" process that makes the polymer molecules arranged in a parallel structure.
-After the drawing process, the resulting fibers are ready to be spun into fabric or for other uses.
+After the drawing process, the resulting fibers are ready to be spun into fabric or used for other purposes.

 Is It Harmful To Use Nylon?